Facebook Can't Gather Users' Data From Other Websites, German Antitrust Office Says

 The competition watchdog's order stems from a roughly three-year investigation.
 In response, Facebook says it disagrees with the order and will appeal.

-"Popularity is not dominance," the company said, accusing the Federal Cartel Office of underestimating "the fierce competition we face in Germany" and failing to recognize how Facebook complies with Europe's General Data Protection Regulation — which took effect last spring.
+"Popularity is not dominance," the company said, accusing the Federal Cartel Office of underestimating "the fierce competition we face in Germany" and failing to recognize how Facebook complies with Europe's General Data Protection Regulation, which took effect last spring.

-The Federal Cartel Office says Facebook's subsidiaries such as WhatsApp and Instagram can continue to collect data — but the information cannot be merged with Facebook users' profiles unless they have given their voluntary consent.
+The Federal Cartel Office says Facebook's subsidiaries such as WhatsApp and Instagram can continue to collect data, but the information cannot be merged with Facebook users' profiles unless they have given their voluntary consent.
 It's also calling on Facebook to change its terms of service, calling them overly broad and inappropriate.

 It is not enough, Mundt said, for Facebook to require that consent as part of its terms of service.
 Instead, he said, its German users must be allowed to opt out of data collecting and processing while still using Facebook's network and services.